 In 1988, following deliberations about the use made of parishioners' financial contributions to the church, there was consideration of how best to use people's contributions of time and skills.
 The Spire reported: "Time and abilities or 'talents' also belong to, and come from, God.
 Some time and skills, like the money we return for 'God's use', could be used directly in and around 'church'.
 Fellowship groups, church services and private prayer times are obvious.
 Any reader of 'The Spire' will be aware of the need for gardening, DIY, cleaning, flower arranging and catering skills within the church building itself and the properties owned by the church.
 It may be that your skills and preferences are less directed churchwards and more to your fellow human beings.
 There is a great need for a Youth Group in our church.
 The Scout and Guide Groups can use all sorts of time and skills.
 Community Care and the Old People's Welfare Committee will put offers of visits and car driving to good use.
 Action is already being taken on forming new discussion groups to increase our understanding of practical Christianity."

-In April 1997 the Jubilee 2000 campaign was launched.
+In April 1997 the nationwide Jubilee 2000 campaign was launched.
 It proposed a one-off cancellation of the backlog of unpayable debt by the world's poorest countries on a case by case basis by the year 2000.
 "What better way to commemorate the arrival of the new millennium than by exercising the Old Testament principle of Jubilee."
+Parishioners at St James took part in many actions on behalf of the campaign.
 Read the article £2000 in Y2000.

-Campaigning on the unfinished business of Jubilee 2000 continued with the launch of the Jubilee Debt Campaign (JDC) on 24 March 2002.
+Campaigning on the unfinished business of Jubilee 2000 continued with the launch of the Jubilee Debt Campaign (JDC) on 24 March 2001.
 Read the article Jubilee Debt Campaign.
-The Jubilee Debt Campaign held an international day of action on 16 May 2004, following the success of World Debt Day in Birmingham a year previously.
-Read the article World Debt Day.
+An international day of action was held on 16 May 2004 World Debt Day.

 In September 2000 the United Nations General Assembly produced a set of Millennium Development Goals, with the year 2015 as the target for fulfilment.
 One goal was to halve the number of people living in extreme poverty (less than $1 a day) - about one quarter of the world’s 6 billion plus population.
 All charities and organisations concerned with world development were determined to hold world governments to these goals.
 They were a benchmark against which national and international decisions can be rated.
 Read the article Global Poverty.